alpkus0/numpy-real-life-data/README.md

 * Download or clone this repository.

-* Open the Run.bat file to execute the project.
+* Open the run.bat file to execute the project.

+* If the run.bat file does not work, please ensure that your IDE is up to date.

 -----------------------------------